Vektor CP1: Recall

 During its production the CP1 has been recalled twice.

 In 2000 the second recall notice was issued for the Vektor CP1.

 The recall states that the loaded gun can discharged if bumped or dropped and that the gun should not be loaded under any circumstances.

 Most of the CP1 pistols turned in from South African customers were fitted with a safety pin block and returned to their owners with a certificate stating the repair had been made.

-The potential risk of a class action lawsuit in the USA, and logistical issues of returning pistols to their foreign owners lead to a buy back program where owners were paid $500 to turn in their gun.
+The potential risk of a class action lawsuit in the USA, and logistical issues of returning pistols to their foreign owners led to a buy-back program where owners were paid $500 to turn in their gun.

 In 2001 restructuring of Vektor by its parent company Denel, and a failed link up attempt with Colt USA led to the end production of civilian firearms by Vektor.

 As of July 2000, 13000 pistols had been sold, of which 6000 were sold outside of South Africa.
 Because of the buy back program the pistols are now very rare in the United States.
 They are available in very limited numbers in South Africa and other countries.